informaticslab/jupiter/README.md

 * Integrated Surveillance Portal [Jira](https://code.phiresearchlab.org/jira/browse/AP)

 ## Roadmap
-* Currently Data Updates and Bug Fixes
+* BiWeekly sprint to build out Data Element Metadata and DataSet Merge Tools
-* Previously Active development, 2 week iterations (completed Sep 2014)

 ## Contributing
 Anyone is encouraged to contribute to the project by [forking](https://help.github.com/articles/fork-a-repo) and submitting a pull request.
 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git).)